Project-MONAI/monai-deploy-app-sdk/README.md

 # MONAI Deploy Application SDK

-MONAI Deploy Application SDK offers a framework and associated tools to design, verify and analyze performance of AI-driven applications in healthcare domain.
+MONAI Deploy Application SDK offers a framework and associated tools to design, verify and analyze the performance of AI-driven applications in the healthcare domain.

 ## Features